 A basic NAS actually turns out to be a great use for an older machine.

 In my case, my NAS is my old desktop machine of two generations (about 10 years) ago.
 I installed Linux Mint on it, and using Samba file sharing, have three internal drives and five external drives shared by any computer on my network.
-Shown here, it’s not pretty, but it lives in my basement, so it doesn’t have to be.
+As shown above, it’s not pretty, but it lives in my basement, so it doesn’t have to be.

-Since it’s running Linux, I can do other things with the machine as well (which I do), but its primary job is to sit there and share those drives, acting as a basic NAS.
+Since it’s running Linux, I can do other things with the machine (which I do), but its primary job is to sit there and share those drives, acting as a basic NAS.